makandra/geordi/README.md

 Runs Cucumber with `bundle exec`, using parallel tests and with support for re-running failed scenarios.

-- *@solo:* Generally, features are run in parallel.
-However, scenarios tagged with @solo are excluded from the parallel run and executed sequentially instead.

 - *Debugging:* In some cases, the dot-printing Cucumber formatter swallows errors.
 In case a feature fails without an error message, try running it with `--debug` or `-d`.